-- 1. Number and extent of rills: Rills are none.
-Gravels and cobbles armor the surface. - 2.
-Presence of water flow patterns: Water flow patterns are none to rare - 3.
-Number and height of erosional pedestals or terracettes: Pedestals are none to rare.
-Frost heaving of shallow rooted plants should not be considered an indicator of soil erosion - 4.
-Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground ± 5-10% depending on amount of surface rock fragments - 5.
-Number of gullies and erosion associated with gullies: None - 6.
-Extent of wind scoured, blowouts and/or depositional areas: None - 7.
-Amount of litter movement (describe size and distance expected to travel): Fine litter (foliage from grasses and annual & perennial forbs) expected to move distance of slope length during intense summer convection storms or rapid snowmelt events.
-Persistent litter (large woody material) will remain in place except during large events.
+1. Number and extent of rills: Rills are none to rare.
+Rock fragments armor the soil surface.
+2. Presence of water flow patterns: Water flow patterns are none to rare.
+3. Number and height of erosional pedestals or terracettes: Pedestals are none to rare.
+Occurrence is usually limited to areas of water flow patterns.
+Frost heaving of shallow rooted plants should not be considered a "normal" condition.
+4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground is ± 10-20%.
+5. Number of gullies and erosion associated with gullies: Gullies are none.
+6. Extent of wind scoured, blowouts and/or depositional areas: None

+7. Amount of litter movement (describe size and distance expected to travel): Fine litter (foliage from grasses and